Nuclear power in China

+China operates the world's second-largest fleet of nuclear power plants, behind the United States.
+As of September 2026, 64 nuclear reactors with net capacity 63.409 gigawatts electrical (GWe) have been installed, compared to the US's 94 plants and 96.9 GWe.
+At the same time, there are over 37 reactors under construction with a total net capacity of 38 GWe, ranked first for the 18th consecutive year.
+24 reactors (about 25 GWe) have been approved.
+In 2025, China's nuclear power generated 450 TWh of electricity, ranked second globally, accounting for 4.82% of the 2025 total energy production in China.

 Nuclear power has been looked into as an alternative to coal due to increasing concerns about air quality, climate change and fossil fuel shortages.

-The China General Nuclear Power Group has articulated the goal of 200 GW by 2035, produced by 150 additional reactors.

-China has two major nuclear power companies, the China National Nuclear Corporation operating mainly in northeast China, and the China General Nuclear Power Group (formerly known as China Guangdong Nuclear Power Group) operating mainly in south-east China.
+China aims to generate 200 GWe by 2035, produced by 150 additional reactors, at a cost of US$440 billion.
+China has two major nuclear power companies, the China National Nuclear Corporation operating mainly in northeast China, and the China General Nuclear Power Group operating mainly in southeast China.

 China aims to maximize self-reliance on nuclear reactor technology manufacturing and design, although international cooperation and technology transfer are also encouraged.

-Advanced pressurized water reactors such as the Hualong One are the mainstream technology in the near future, and the Hualong One is also planned to be exported.
+Advanced pressurized water reactors (PWR) such as the Hualong One, CAP-1000, Guohe One are the mainstream technology in the near future, and the Hualong One is also exported to Pakistan and will be exported to Kazakhstan.
 China plans to build as many as thirty nuclear power reactors in countries involved in the Belt and Road Initiative by 2030.